How to make a complaint

 Making a complaint against an Accredited Practising Dietitian or a Member of DAA

 DAA takes its responsibly for safe quality dietetic practice very seriously.
-The Dietetic Credentialing Council (DCC), who are a Council that is independent from the DAA Board, are responsible for the management and coordination of the complaints and disciplinary processes and procedures.
+The Dietetic Credentialing Council (DCC), a Council that is independent from the DAA Board, is responsible for the management and coordination of the complaints and disciplinary processes and procedures.

 Frequently Asked Questions

 - By referring to the Code Of Professional Conduct prior to submitting your complaint, as this may help you to clearly illustrate the specifics of your concerns

 - Complete the complaint form to provide details of the incident or situation that you would like to bring to our attention

 - Email the completed form to firstname.lastname@example.org or post to: DCC Secretariat, Dietitians Association of Australia, 1/8 Phipps Close, Deakin, ACT 2600 and mark the envelope ‘Confidential’.

 NB.
 If you have a disability preventing you from completing and/or sending a written form, please call us on 02 6189 1200.

 - That your complaint will be treated seriously and confidentially, in line with the By-Law Complaints and Disciplinary Procedures